-Lastly, we assessed the relative importance of each individual RC in predicting the target variables by interpreting the standardized coefficients (-1 to 1) and p-values associated with each regression model.
-When predicting target variables with all data, soil depth was included as an additional explanatory variable beside the rotated components (RCs).
-We did this in order to avoid interpreting variables as being important for the model when they were instead just auto-correlated with soil depth.
-In a final step, we used partial correlation analysis following Doetterl et al. (2015b), to interpret the explanatory power of independent variables in our model, while controlling for soil depth.
-We contextualize our findings with respect to microbial (extracellular enzyme activity) (Kidinda et al., 2020), mineralogical (pedogenic oxides) (Reichenbach et al., 2021) and soil fertility parameters (available nutrients and exchangeable base cations) (Doetterl et al., 2021).
-For all statistical tests, due to the relatively small sample size and to avoid Type II statistical errors, a threshold of p<0.1 was used to indicate significant difference.
-R2 and root mean squared error (RMSE) were used as evaluation metrics for model performance.
-All statistics were performed using R statistical software and the packages "psych", and "ppcor" (R Core Team, 2019).
+Lastly, we assessed the relative importance of each individual RC in predicting the target variables by interpreting the standardized coefficients (-1 to 1) and p values associated with each regression model.
+When predicting target variables with all data, soil depth was included as an additional explanatory variable in addition to the rotated components (RCs).
+We did this in order to avoid interpreting variables as being important for the model when they were instead just autocorrelated with soil depth.
+In a final step, we used partial correlation analysis, following Doetterl et al. (2015b), to interpret the explanatory power of independent variables in our model, while controlling for soil depth.
+We contextualize our findings with respect to microbial (extracellular enzyme activity; Doetterl et al., 2021b), mineralogical (pedogenic oxides; Reichenbach et al., 2021) and soil fertility parameters (available nutrients and exchangeable base cations; Doetterl et al., 2021a).
+For all statistical tests, due to the relatively small sample size and to avoid type II statistical errors, a threshold of p < 0.1 was used to indicate significant difference.
+R^2 and root mean squared error (RMSE) were used as evaluation metrics for model performance.
+All statistics were performed using R statistical software and the packages "psych" and "ppcor" (R Core Team, 2019).

-285 3.
-Results
+3 Results